Helping people find steady hope—and helping leaders lead with wisdom.

-I’m a pastor, licensed professional counselor, and professor (retiring).
+I’m a pastor, licensed professional counselor, and retired professor of Psychology and Family Studies.
 I serve individuals and families through counseling, equip church leaders through consulting and training, and continue to share sermons and teaching resources for the local church.

 We can support audio + video + transcript.
 The long-term play: strong search value through transcripts and themed series pages.